-8. What is the price table applicable to sworn translations?
+What table of fees is applicable to sworn translations?

-In the State of São Paulo, it is the JUCESP´s.
-Note that prices may eventually change, and therefore a delay might occur between a change effected by JUCESP and the update on this page.
+In the State of São Paulo, it is the one provided by JUCESP.
+Note that fees are subject to a sudden change, and therefore a delay might occur between a change effected by JUCESP and the update on this page.

 URGENT = more than 2 standard pages (“laudas”) per business day